i-am-pierre/dotfiles/README.md

 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

-3. Install the software listed in the Brewfile:
+3. Install softwares listed in the Brewfile:

 ```zsh
 # Then pass in the Brewfile location...